Reviewed by Guy Lodge for Variety from the 2018 Cannes Film Festival

 Even when Rafiki irons out its emotions a little too neatly, however, Mugatsia and Munyiva's relaxed, sparking chemistry quickens its heartbeat.
 Both actresses are naturally, beguilingly expressive in ways that can override their clunkier dialogue, with Christopher Wessels' sensitive, generously lit lensing letting their marvelous faces carry many a key scene.

 The filmmaking here is generally as straightforward and message-serving as the scripting, though Kahiu's funkier, more expressionistic flourishes tend to pay off handsomely.
 One lovely nightclub scene bathes Kena and Ziki in blacklight, casting them as wild neon-pink entities in the darkness, and finding an outward expression for the hot, briefly iridescent euphoria that first love -- particularly one daring to speak its name in a still-hostile environment -- makes us feel inside.
 Rafiki's soundtrack may be dominated by wispy local balladry, but it's hard in this scene not to think of a recently defiant Janelle Monae lyric: "Boy it's cool if you got blue/We got the pink."
 Long may these girls keep it.

-Sunday 28 June, 11:40pm on SBS World Movies (now streaming at SBS On Demand)
+Sunday 28 March, 8:30pm on SBS World Movies (streaming after at SBS On Demand)

 Kenya, South Africa, 2018

 Genre: Drama, Romance